 The day before the test, you should not douche, use a tampon, have sex or insert anything else into your vagina.

-Based on your results, your provider may contact you if your test shows something might not be normal or follow up is required.
+Based on your results, licensed medical staff may contact you if your test shows something might not be normal or follow-up is required.
 Taking this step to screen for cervical cancer is an important part of your overall health.